The Future Firefighter: Episode 1724 show notes with Fire Chief Jacob McAfee from the Fresno City College - FCC Fire Academy.

 Excerpt from the book by John C. Maxwell, The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You

 I believe LEADERSHIP is influence.
 It is our ability to influence and inspire others to be more and do more every day.
 It should be our absolute truth to invest in the mentoring and advancement of those that come after us and anyone else who will listen.
 If it is not, it is at least your responsibility as a leader to make the commitment to pass our knowledge and experience on so that we can thrive as a fire service.

 After graduating from high school, I was playing College football and just being a College kid.
 My friend had just completed the USMC boot camp and came to visit.
 By the end of the week, I had decided to join the Marines and what better occupation to do while I was in Firefighting.
 I thought that sounded pretty sick!
-I made the commitment to change my life and take the risk.
-After Nine years of service with two deployments to Iraq, I left the military.
+I made a commitment to change my life and take the risk.
+After nine years of service with two deployments to Iraq, I left the military.
 Overall this experience is what shaped who I am today.
-From that time, I was committed to continuous self evaluation and improvement that eventually turned into a drive to lead and inspire others and organizations to be great.
-I have since completed two Masters degrees, an ABD in my doctoral program and have had the pleasure of working with some great people and great organizations such as the Institute of Fire Engineers, CPSE, CA State Fire Marshal, Cal-EMA, AHA, and all of the DOD entity's from CA-NY.
+From that time, I was committed to continuous self-evaluation and improvement that eventually turned into a drive to lead and inspire others and organizations to be great.
+I have since completed two Masters degrees, an ABD in my doctoral program and have had the pleasure of working with some great people and great organizations such as the Institute of Fire Engineers, CPSE, CA State Fire Marshal, Cal-EMA, AHA, and all of the DOD entities from CA-NY.

 My personal mission statement is: To first and foremost INVEST in people, be a servant leader anchored in core values, dedicated to influencing and inspiring others to be better every day, through leadership, passion, and mentoring.